linhdt55/Tokaikizai-2/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 &#9989; Supports multiple file formats like CSV, XML, and Excel (XLS, XLSX).
 &#9989; Option to choose all roles or multiple roles while exporting.
 &#9989; Various filter options (User Roles, User Email, Date Range, Offset/Limit, Guest Users, Ascending/Descending Sort) for exporting customers/users.
-&#9989; Map and transform fields while importing WooCommerce customers.
+&#9989; Map and transform fields when you import WooCommerce customers.
-&#9989; Map and transform fields while exporting WooCommerce customers.
+&#9989; Map and transform fields while you export WooCommerce customers.
 &#9989; Apply conditions to change values of the fields while importing customers using Evaluation Fields.
 &#9989; Export user meta (custom fields and hidden metadata supported in addition to other user data) &#9989; Choice to update or skip existing imported customers.